krpovmu/DeltaDebugging/README.md

 ## License

-This project is licensed under [Your License Name Here].
+This project is licensed under [MIT](https://opensource.org/license/mit/).
 See the LICENSE.md file in the repository for detailed terms and conditions.

 ## Contact